 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 Loans and receivables are carried at amortized cost in the consolidated statement of financial position.
 Amortization is determined using the effective interest rate method and is included under interest income in the profit and loss.
 The losses arising from impairment of such financial assets are recognized in the profit and loss.
-Gains and losses are recognized in the profit and loss are derecognized or impaired, as well as through the amortization process.
+Gains and losses are recognized in the profit and loss when the loans and receivables are derecognized or impaired, as well as through the amortization process.